Dental Negligence Claims Guide

 All dental professionals owe their patients a duty of care, which means that the treatment they provide must meet a minimum standard.
 The General Dental Council (DNC) outlines some of the standards and guidance that registered dentists are expected to meet and follow.

-In order to claim compensation for dental negligence, you must be able to demonstrate that:
+In order to claim dental negligence compensation, you must be able to demonstrate that:

 • You were owed a duty of care